odahu/odahu-docs/source/ref_packagers.rst

 ********************************************

 The Docker REST packager wraps an ML model into the REST service inside a Docker image.
-The resulting service can be used for point prediction thorough HTTP.
+The resulting service can be used for point prediction through HTTP.

 The packager provides the following list of targets: